Before your pet's spay or neuter surgery, follow these instructions carefully for the safety and well being of you and your pet.

 Don’t forget to confirm the location of the clinic so that you will know how to get there and allow enough time, as we cannot always accept late arrivals.
 We have multiple locations and transports so please write down the time that is given to you when you schedule your appointment.

 CATS must each be in a separate secure hard carrier.
 Please check all latches and clasps while indoors and in a safe environment.
+For transports: Cats brought in a soft carrier will be given a cardboard carrier for an additional cost.

 Dogs must be on a secure leash that he cannot slip out of or in a hard carrier.